 To ensure UTemp is able to recover the necessary administrative costs of providing our services:

-- Should a department seek to convert a temporary worker who UTemp has placed, and hires them as a direct-hire hourly employee, before the original duration of expected end date, UTemp may charge the department a fee.
-This fee will be equal to the mark-up percentage prorated for the time short of the remaining expected duration of the assignment, not exceeding three months.
-This is factored based on the original expectation of the staffing need.
+- Should a department seek to convert a temporary worker whom UTemp has placed, and hires them as a direct-hire employee, UTemp may charge the department a fee.
+This fee will be equal to the mark-up percentage prorated for the time short of three months.

-Example: UTemp identifies and coordinates placement of an administrative assistant for a department to cover a leave of absence, with an anticipated duration of four months.
+Example: UTemp identifies and coordinates placement of an administrative assistant for a department to cover a leave of absence.
 A department directly hires the administrative assistant placed by UTemp after one month.
 The administrative assistant earns $20.00 per hour and works four hours a day.
-The total cost that UTemp will charge to the department is $28.48 each day for the remaining workdays short of the original anticipated duration of assignment, at a maximum of three months.
+The total cost that UTemp will charge to the department is $28.48 each day for the remaining workdays short of a maximum of three months.
 In this example, the remainder would be two months.

 - 35.7 mark-up x $20 per hour = $7.14 per hour x 4 hours per day = $28.56 per day